Cloudmersive/Cloudmersive.APIClient.Java.RestTemplate/docs/AudioApi.md

         AudioApi apiInstance = new AudioApi(defaultClient);
         String fileUrl = "fileUrl_example"; // String | Optional; URL of an audio file being used for conversion.
 Use this option for files larger than 2GB.
-        BigDecimal sampleRate = new BigDecimal(); // BigDecimal | Optional; Specify the desired sample rate of the converted audio file in kHz.
+        BigDecimal sampleRate = new BigDecimal(78); // BigDecimal | Optional; Specify the desired sample rate of the converted audio file in kHz.
 Value may be between 8 and 96.
 Standard for audio CDs is 44.1, while DVD audio standard is 48.
 By default, the optimal sample rate will be chosen automatically.
         File inputFile = new File("/path/to/file"); // File | Input file to perform the operation on. try {
             byte[] result = apiInstance.audioConvertToWav(fileUrl, sampleRate, inputFile);